ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 ## Quantiles
-The simplest classification scheme that is based of nthe data distribution.
+The simplest classification scheme that is based on the data's distribution.
 The data is ranked and broken up by percentiles:
   * class 1 contains 0-20%, class 2 is 20-40%, class 3 is 40-60%, class 4 is 60-80%, & class 5 is 80-100%